calipho-sib/nextprot-docs/news/2016/09/05/September 2016 neXtProt release.md

 **Changes to the XML**

 A new version of our XSD, version 2, is on the FTP site.
 Changes are documented in a comment at the beginning of the XSD file.
-Due to technical constraints the old XML format can no longer be provided.
+Unfortunately, as of September 2016, the old XML format can no longer be provided due to technical constraints.

 **Changes to the files available by FTP**